Is 3 Days in Chiang Mai Enough?

 - 10:30 am: Bamboo rafting experience down the river, which was both peaceful and exciting, with a few rapid spots to keep things interesting

-- 11:30 am: Return to the main area, where we had our first encounter with the herd of elephants in a nearby field—truly a surreal moment
+- 11:30 am: Return to the main area for our first encounter with the elephant herd in a nearby field, truly a surreal moment

 - 12:00 pm: Lunch of pumpkin soup, rice with grilled chicken, and watermelon for dessert

 - 1:00 pm: The elephant encounter began!
 We fed them “medicine” (a mixture of rice, banana, salt, and tamarind that helps with digestion), took photos, and played with them in the river.
-The experience was incredible and truly unique
+The experience was incredible and genuinely unlike anything else

-- 3:00 pm: Visit to Mae Sa Pok Waterfall to cool off under the refreshing water
+- 3:00 pm: Visit to Mae Sa Pok Waterfall to cool off in the refreshing water

 - 4:00 pm: Return journey to our hotel